The anonymization problem in social networks: Introduction

 The time complexity of anonymizing a network with as few alterations as possible depends on the chosen anonymity measure.
-For example,~\cite{lu2012fast} showed that anonymization for the degree measure can be done in quadratic time in terms of the number of nodes.
-However, ~\cite{zhou2011k}, which uses as measure the exact structure of the 1-neighborhood of a considered node, showed that anonymization is NP-complete.
-Furthermore, the objective function in the anonymization problem is neither monotonic nor submodular, elegant properties that enabled the development of efficient methods for common network analysis problems such as influence maximization~\cite{li2018influence}.
-As a result, existing work on the anonymization of networks focuses on (meta)heuristic algorithms.
-Several of these algorithms are designed for a specific measure~\cite{{liu2008towards, zhou2011k}}, while those that are measure-agnostic typically perform alterations randomly~\cite{romanini2021privacy, hay2007anonymizing}.
-In addition, some works used genetic algorithms~\cite{alavi2019attacker, rajabzadeh2020graph}.
-The algorithms vary in the alteration operations used, and are sometimes tailored to a specific type of network~\cite{malik2024towards}.
+While for degree, anonymization can be done in quadratic time~\cite{lu2012fast}, the problem is NP-hard when the exact structure of the 1-neighborhood and node labels are considered~\cite{zhou2011k}.
+Furthermore, the objective function in the anonymization problem is neither monotonic nor submodular, elegant properties that enabled the development of efficient methods for other common network analysis problems such as influence maximization~\cite{chen2009efficient}.
+Therefore, existing work on the anonymization of networks focuses on (meta)heuristic algorithms, yet always for either a specific anonymity measure~\cite{liu2008towards,zhou2011k}, tailored to a specific type of network~\cite{malik2024towards}, or with a focus on random alterations~\cite{hay2008resisting,romanini2021privacy}.

-In this paper, we introduce a general version of the anonymization problem in the form of three meaningful variants, being 1)~full, 2)~partial and 3)~budgeted anonymization.
-By means of experiments, we investigate different aspects of the problem.
-We focus on edge deletion as alteration operation, because our empirical results show that this is the most effective operation when randomly applied to a network.
-We introduce four new heuristic measure-agnostic anonymization algorithms, which we compare against a baseline edge sampling algorithm~\cite{romanini2021privacy}.
-We anonymize against four different anonymity measures to gain insight into the effect of the chosen measure on the anonymization process, from which we choose one measure to focus on.
-Then, we compare the performance of the proposed algorithms on the three variants of the problem and assess the utility of (partially) anonymized networks.

-Our results show the effectiveness of our heuristic based algorithms, which target specific edges based on network structure or uniqueness of the nodes.
-On average, compared to the baseline, our best heuristic algorithm makes 4.8 times more nodes anonymous for the budgeted variant, and in full anonymization 13.9 times more edges are preserved.
-Additionally, our best heuristic algorithm preserves utility at least as well as the baseline approach, given the same number of edge deletions, and results in a better trade-off between anonymity and utility.
-Together with this paper, we release a computational framework for anonymizing networks called ANO-NET\footnote{\url{https://github.com/RacheldeJong/ANONET}} that allows researchers to implement their anonymization algorithms and apply them to the different variants of the anonymization problem.
-The framework is accompanied by a representative real-world benchmark dataset.